robot5000-design/ms2/README.md

 As per industry practice and to reduce the number of small commits on the master branch, seperate branches were created and used for features (where appropriate) and for the readme file as they were developed.
 These were squashed, merged and deleted after use.

+JSDoc was used to generate documentation on the JavaScript file functions.
+The procedure is as follows:

+To install JSDoc globally run the following command in the terminal:

+- npm install -g jsdoc

+To generate documentation run the following command in the terminal:

+- jsdoc ./assets/js/main.js ./assets/js/email.js

+The documentation is saved in a folder named _out_ by default.

 ---